 If you have pets, the kids should be feeding them, walking them, and cleaning up after them!
 This teaches them to care for and be responsible for something other than themselves.

 There you have it!
-12 Chores that Kids Need to be Doing that all Take 15 minutes or less!
+12 Chores For Kids that Take 15 minutes or less!